 - A spike in transaction volume.
 The launch meant more sales than we had done previously, which raised eyebrows at PayPal.
 This was compounded by the fact that…

 - It was an infrequently-used account.
 While the PayPal account has been around and in good standing for many years, we haven’t used it much until recently (in the past we used Beanstream as our merchant account and payment gateway provider, and they’re excellent).
-The reason why we switched to PayPal is that we were running the launch through Office AutoPilot (read our full office autopilot review!), and Office AutoPilot doesn’t integrate with Beanstream (though they’ve told me that they’re planning on building that functionality in soon).
+The reason why we switched to PayPal is that we were running the launch through Office AutoPilot, and Office AutoPilot doesn’t integrate with Beanstream (though they’ve told me that they’re planning on building that functionality in soon).

 Now, anyone who’s ever done much in the way of credit card transactions would tell you that both of these factors together are about the same as begging for your account to be suspended, which is why you’re supposed to call your merchant account provider in advance of the spike in activity, and tell them what’s coming.